Questions & Answers

 - a second photographer for up to eight hours

-- a categorized online image gallery for sharing images with friends and family, live for nine months
+- an edited, categorized online image gallery for sharing images with friends and family, live for nine months

-Your package can be customized with add-ons such as albums, parent albums, engagement session, sign in books, save the date & thank you cards, and canvas prints.
+Your package can be customized with add-ons such as albums, bespoke albums, parent albums, rehearsal dinner coverage, an engagement session anywhere in the world, sign in books, save the date & thank you cards, and canvas prints.
 We have the highest quality post production and have partnered with Leather Craftsmen for albums and iPrintery for cards.
-We create our prints by hand in the studio on museum quality archival papers with archival frames.
+We create our prints by hand in the studio on museum quality archival cotton rag papers with archival frames.
+We believe your prints and albums should not be anything less than perfect and expect that future generations will be reliving your wedding with the heirloom products we create.

 Will a second photographer be working with you?